How to protect your employer brand during difficult times

 Not only is this fantastic content to post across your social media, but this also highlights your employer brand values in action.
 It serves to build employee engagement, encouraging them to share your content.

-Being aware of how your employer brand is perceived will ensure constant reflection, which should lead to less missteps.
+Being aware of how your employer brand is perceived will ensure constant reflection, which should lead to fewer missteps.

 Vulnerability is not usually the stance taken by companies, yet it’s worth considering the impact of relatability versus stoicism.